To run Vusers with Controller there must be a valid LoadRunner license installed on the Controller machine.

 This license is issued with a limited capacity.
 The capacity is defined by the measurement Vuser-days or VUDs.

 For example, the capacity of a VUD license may be 1000 VUDs.
 Each day that the Controller is used to run Vusers, the maximum number of Vusers that ran simultaneously on that day is deducted from the remaining license capacity.
 If a maximum of 200 Vusers ran on day 1, then 800 VUDs will remain in the license.
-For more information, see VUD Licenses below.
+For more information, see VUD licenses.

 There are several types of LoadRunner license bundles available.